jschiff/sea/README.md

 * `register(Object obj)`
   * This method is shorthand for `register(Class, Provider)`, reusing the provided instance.

-When an event is fired, each registered `@Receiver` method whose erased `Event` parameter is assignable from the dispatched event`s class will be invoked.
+When an event is fired, each registered `@Receiver` method whose erased `Event` parameter is assignable from the dispatched event's class will be invoked.
 The invocations occur concurrently from a set of pooled threads as soon as possible.
 By default, no synchronization or ordering on event dispatch is performed.

 ### Event Decoration